Shikharmall/podcast/README.md

 ## About Project

-This project is **Streaming Platform** where users stream their podcasts.The Framework used in this project is NodeJS (framework of javascript) and the database used in this project is MongoDB.This project developed from scratch .
+This project is **Streaming Platform** where users stream their podcasts.The Framework used in this project is NodeJS (framework of javascript) and the database used in this project is MongoDB.This project is developed from scratch .

 Languages used are-
 - NodeJS